LinguistDeveloper/clarive/docs/en/cmd/cla-docs.markdown

 ---
 title: cla docs - Help and Documentation Generation
-index: 20
+index: 5000
 icon: console
 ---

-## cla docs-export

-Exports the help docs into a Mkdocs static site.
+`cla docs-export`: Exports the help docs into a Mkdocs static site.

 **Note**: For this command to work, you need to install Mkdocs, which in turn requires Python.